‘House Of Cards’ Season 5 First Look With Patricia Clarkson, Campbell Scott

 A post shared by David Giesbrecht (@thegiesbrecht) on

-Netflix has not given any information about the new cast additions role in season 5 of House of Cards.
-However, we know from where the fourth season left off that Frank Underwood has declared war with the terrorist organization.
-This move serves to distract the public from the bombshell report on the Washington Herald that exposes Frank’s dirty tactics and it will also help him secure his reelection against the much-less experienced Will Conway.
+Netflix has not given any information about the new cast additions role in Season 5 of House of Cards.
+However, fans know where the fourth season left off that Frank Underwood has declared war with the terrorist organization.
+This move serves to distract the public from the bombshell report on the Washington Herald that exposes Frank’s dirty tactics.
+It will also help him secure his reelection against the much-less experienced Will Conway.

 Shenanigans onset with @realmichaelkelly .
 Creativity at its best… Using a garbage bag as a haircutting cape because I left mine at home in the dryer.
 And LORD knows he does not like hair on him… ???? #setlife #houseofcardsseason5 #teamdougstamper